House Judiciary Committee Approves Funds For Sept. 11 First Responders

 Stewart, who has long championed the cause of the first responders, criticized Congress for not extending the program, telling lawmakers "you should be ashamed of yourselves."

-"Al-Qaeda didn't shout death to Tribeca — they attacked America, and these men and women and their response to it is what brought our country back," Stewart said.
+"Al-Qaida didn't shout death to Tribeca — they attacked America, and these men and women and their response to it is what brought our country back," Stewart said.

 The bill, which would extend the compensation fund to 2090, now goes to the full House for consideration, where it is expected to pass.
 Its future in the Senate is not clear.